Pixyz: a Python library for developing deep generative models: Background: Deep Generative Models

+where $\Longleftrightarrow$ implies that the generative process on its left-hand side is defined by mapping by a DNN on its right-hand side\footnote{Generative models defined in this way without parametric distributions are called implicit generative models~\cite{mohamed2016learning}.}.

-Furthermore, in flow-based models, $p_{\theta}(\mathbf{x})$ is defined as the change of variables by an invertible transformation (called flow) $f_{\theta}$ to the base distribution $p_{0}(\mathbf{z})$ over $\mathbf{z}$:
+Furthermore, in flow-based models, $p_{\theta}(\mathbf{x})$ is defined as the change of variables by an invertible transformation (called flow) $f_{\theta}$ to the base distribution $p(\mathbf{z})$ over $\mathbf{z}$:

 In DGMs, probability distributions represented by DNNs are used as components to design probabilistic models.
-In this design process, the specific structure of DNNs is often not the focus of attention, only the relationship between the random variables.
-For example, VAEs consider a latent variable model such as Equation~\eqref{eq:vae}, but when designing this model, only the dependency between $\mathbf{x}$ and $\mathbf{z}$ is the focus and the specific structure of DNNs to represent the probability distributions is hardly considered.
-In addition, many VAE papers describe the design of DGMs and the representation of probability distributions by DNNs separately\footnote{In particular, in papers on deep generative modeling that focus on proposing probabilistic models, specific descriptions of DNNs are sometimes given in the appendix rather than in the main text, such as \cite{chung2015recurrent, gregor2018temporal}.}. \item \emph{Models are designed and learned based on the objective function.} Many existing generative models perform parameter learning (estimation) based on sampling methods.
+In this design process, the focus is often not on the specific structure of the DNNs, but on the relationship between the random variables.
+For example, most studies of VAEs, which are latent variable models, explain the conditional dependence of observed and latent variables for each model in graphical models (Figure~\ref{fig:vae}, left).
+However, in actual implementations, each edge of the graphical model (i.e., each probability distribution) is represented by a neural network (Figure~\ref{fig:vae}, right), and they are often written in separate sections or appendices to the graphical model description in the paper.

+\item \emph{Models are designed and learned based on the objective function.} To learn (infer) parameters of existing complex generative models is based on sampling methods in many cases.
 On the other hand, all DGMs are learned by optimizing the objective function end-to-end based on backpropagation.
 The objective function differs for each model; for example, the objective function of VAEs is the evidence lower bound (ELBO) of the marginal log-likelihood $\log p_{\theta}(\mathbf{x})$ of given data $\mathbf{x}$: